Jeevan-04/Invariant/README.md

 ## 3. Methodology: 12 Phases of Development

-We built Invariant in a strict, layered progression to ensure rigorous isolation of concerns.
+We built Invariant in a strict, layered progression.
+The critical breakthrough occurred at **Phase 8**, moving from post-hoc checks to real-time stream control.

 **Phase 1: The Boundary**
 Decoupled the Python Control Plane from the C++ Enforcement Plane.
 Established the `ExecutionGraph` as the single source of truth.